Totting Up Ban / 12 Penalty Points

 Points are valid for 3 years from the date of the offence but cannot be removed from your licence until their fourth anniversary.
 If you amass 12 penalty points in any 3 year period, you face a totting up disqualification.

 Some of my points expire before my Court appearance.
 Will I still face a totting up ban?

 Yes.
 The Court will consider the number of points that you had at the time of the offence.
 Even if points expire before the Court hearing, they will be relevant if they were valid on the day the offence was committed.

 My points were due to expire shortly after the most recent offence was committed.
 Will the Court take this into account?

-In theory, the staff in the Process Section should spot that you do not meet the criteria, reject your acceptance and issue a Court Summons.
+In theory, the staff in the Process Section should spot that you do not meet the criteria, reject your acceptance and refer the case to Court.
 In those circumstances, both your payment and your licence should be returned.
-However, if the Process Unit fail to appreciate that you do not meet the criteria and process your acceptance, your licence will be returned with the additional points added, taking you to a total of 12 or more.
-Consequently, as no disqualification has been imposed by the Court, you are entitled to continue driving.
-A totting up ban can only be applied by the Court, not the Process Unit, which is why your acceptance should be rejected and the matter referred to Court.
+However, in the unlikely event that the Process Unit fail to appreciate that you do not meet the criteria and process your acceptance, your licence will be returned with the additional points added, taking you to a total of 12 or more.
+Consequently, as a totting up ban can only be applied by the Court, not the Process Unit, but no disqualification has been imposed by the Court, you are entitled to continue driving.
+However, if it is still possible that when the DVLA are advised of the penalty, they will notify the Police of the Process Unit who will then refer matters to Court.

 Yes.
 If your exceptional hardship submission is rejected in the Magistrates' Court, you have 21 days from the date of the hearing to lodge an appeal to the Crown Court.
 You can also apply for your licence to be reinstated so you can continue driving even though on 12 points, whilst the appeal date is awaited.